designer2k2/Lora-TTNMapper-T-Beam/README.md

 Derived from [sbiermann/Lora-TTNMapper-ESP32](https://github.com/sbiermann/Lora-TTNMapper-ESP32) and with some information/inspiration from [cyberman54/ESP32-Paxcounter](https://github.com/cyberman54/ESP32-Paxcounter) and [Edzelf/LoRa](https://github.com/Edzelf/LoRa).
 The forked repo from hottimuc was converted to a PlatformIO project (currently for hardware revision >= 0.8).

-This is using a patched LMIC lib, i could not get it to work with others...

 ## New features

 * GPS scan relaxed and done more "nonblocking"